-If you are now at the point where you need to help to build it or find out what it will cost to build then email us @ email@example.com
+Need help to build the webapp you've designed or find out what it will cost to build it, then email us @ firstname.lastname@example.org

-If building webapps is your thing or you would like to find out if it's your thing;
+Or if building webapps is your thing or you would like to find out if it's your thing,

-then head to the mydigitalstructure.cloud Quick Start guide!
+then head to the mydigitalstructure Quick Start guide!